When Small Farmers Go to Washington

 Why This Work Matters

-Follow our Washington DC - Advocacy journey at #lolleylobbyist and #mayimfarm.
+Follow along at #lolleylobbyist and #mayimfarm.